-In 1995, the new Electricity Market Act brought competition to the electricity market.
-The production, import, export and supply of electricity were opened for competition.
+In 1995, the Electricity Market Act introduced competition in the electricity market.
+Production, import, export and supply of electricity were opened for competition.
 As to the supply of electricity, market opening took place gradually.
-At the first stage the users with a power requirement of at least 500 kW (circa 2 000 users) were able to choose their supplier.
-At the beginning of 1997, small-scale users of electricity - i.e. households and small and medium-sized enterprises - gained access to the open market.
+At the first stage the users with a power requirement of at least 500 kW (circa 2,000 users) were able to choose their supplier.
+At the beginning of 1997, small-scale users of electricity gained access to the open market.
 Accordingly, Finland opened fully its electricity market in 1997 and since then all electricity customers (100 per cent of customers) have been able to choose their supplier.